SAP-docs/btp-cloud-platform/docs/50-administration-and-ops/call-an-api-764abf2.md

 ## Procedure

-1. Call the roles endpoint of the authorization API.
+1. Authenticate a call to an API endpoint of the authorization API using the access token previously obtained as the value for a Bearer type token in an `Authorization` header.

     > ### Sample Code:
     > In this example, we request the list of roles of an XSUAA configuration.
     >
     > ```
-    > curl --request GET \
+    > curl \
     >   --url https://api.authentication.eu10.hana.ondemand.com/sap/rest/authorization/v2/roles \
     >   --header 'Accept: application/json' \
     >   --header 'Authorization: bearer eyJhbGciOiJSUzI1N...' \